Curriculum Committee Deadlines for 2018-19

 Programs (Majors and Minors): proposals due November 7, 2018, for changes to take effect 2019-20

-To make changes to an existing major or minor, or to add a new program to the curriculum, please send the proposal to the Chair of the Curriculum Committee as a complete package.
-There is no specific form or format for proposals, but please include:
+To make changes to an existing major or minor, or to add a new program to the curriculum, please complete the appropriate form below.

 - a rationale for the new program or program changes.
 Include supporting data where applicable.